-Stromboli, the Mediterranean lighthouse, was the cherry of our trip.
-This small Eolia Island conditioned the 10-day travel we took to Sicily.
-We had the option of traveling to the south of the island or to the north, but when we knew that one of the stops on the northern route included climbing this erupting volcano, we decided.
+Stromboli, the Mediterranean lighthouse, was the cherry on the cake of our trip.
+This small Eolia Island was decisive for the route of the 10-day tour we took to Sicily.
+We had the option of traveling either from the north or the south of the island, and as soon as we knew that one of the stops on the northern route included climbing this erupting volcano, we finally made up our minds.

-Later we knew that the hiking to the volcano summit should be done with a guide, so as not to face a possible fine of € 500.
-However, we did not see the signs that indicated it and luckily we did not have any mishap.
+Later we knew that the hiking to the volcano summit should be done with a guide company, under a possible fine of € 500.
+However, we did not see the signs that indicated it and luckily we did not have any setback.

-Some say that the system of fines began after some hikers died of inhaling toxic gases.
-Others told us that it was simply a collection measure and that since they banned the route by free, the agencies that organize these excursions earned a lot of money.
+Some rumors say the system of fines began after some hikers died of inhaling toxic gases.
+Others told us that it was simply a new way of making money for the guiding agencies since they exclusively have the right to take you to the summit.

-Although we do not advise you to climb the Stromboli volcano illegally, to be honest, we do not regret having slept watching the lava fall from the volcano.
+Although we do not advise you to climb the Stromboli volcano illegally, to be honest, we do not regret sleeping while we watched the lava erupting from the volcano.

 HOW TO GET TO STROMBOLI